 #17 Organize One Thing Today

 Overwhelm and burnout go hand and hand.
 If that pile of papers on your desk has been stressing you out for weeks, set aside 15 minutes to sort through it today.
+Research shows a cluttered environment can lead to a cluttered mind, increasing feelings of stress and anxiety.
+So, a little organization could be a much-needed stress-buster!

 #18 Give Yourself Grace

 Had plans to do yoga, meditate, drink a green smoothie, but it just didn’t happen?
 Give yourself grace and pick up where you left off tomorrow.
+And if you catch yourself in a negative spiral that feels hard to escape, give these tips a try.

 #20 Diffuse a Calming Scent